 Huge range of masks

-at The Scuba DoctorFor those whose eyesight requires corrective measures, the prospect of diving — a primarily visual pastime — can be a little daunting.
+at The Scuba DoctorFor those whose eyesight requires corrective measures, the prospect of scuba diving or snorkelling — a primarily visual pastime — can be a little daunting.
 Proper diver safety also relies on keeping a keen eye on your buddy, your location and your gauges.
 But a lack of 20/20 vision is by no means a barrier to diving, as there are many options available to facilitate participation despite all manner of sight issues.

-Wearing contact lenses underwater also means keeping the eyes closed when performing any skills that require the flooding or removal of the mask.
+Wearing soft contact lenses underwater also means keeping the eyes closed when performing any skills that require the flooding or removal of the mask.
 If you are enrolling in a scuba course, be sure to tell your instructor if you wear contacts so that he or she will allow you to keep your eyes closed during skills, and to wear a mask during surface water skills or swim tests.

 Similarly, if you're using vision-correcting equipment, from contacts to a corrective lens or prescription mask, make sure to alert your buddy.
 If you should lose your mask underwater, your buddy needs to know that they'll need to help you find it.

 In terms of comfort, even soft contact lens wearers often report some dryness as a result of diving; it's a good idea to bring lubricating drops with you to the site for use before and after diving.
-Rinsing lenses in fresh saline solution between dives can also minimise irritation from residual salt water; divers should consider using disposable contacts for live-aboard trips so that they can use fresh ones each day.
+Rinsing lenses in fresh saline solution between dives can also minimise irritation from residual salt water.
+Divers should consider using disposable contacts for live-aboard trips so that they can use fresh ones each day.

 The most permanent alternative is corrective eye surgery, but it is imperative to consult an ophthalmologist before your first dive, after surgery, in order to respect the healing period.
 If not properly observed, the effects of pressure and trapped gas on an unhealed incision could be incredibly painful.